For any media inquiries, please send us an email and we will get back to you as soon as possible.

 Should you use data lakes or data warehouses to house data?
 Are there benefits to both?

 There are benefits to both and they are especially effective when used in tandem.
 A data lake is a raw format in which you received the files and should serve as a vault for data storage.
 That data is the original source of the truth, and it’s important to have it available so you can reprocess that information if necessary.

 Data warehouses contain structured, normalized data and allow end users to extract a variety of data sets and compare them.
 For example, you may want to compare monthly energy consumption to daily occupancy counts.
 The only way to do that is to roll them both up to a monthly number, and data normalization facilitates those types of comparisons.

 How should companies be ensuring GDPR compliance for their data?

 GDPR is significantly impacting real estate companies, as many own assets or have staff in European countries.
 It’s critical to examine policies and procedures around data sovereignty (where data is stored), privacy, data breach policies and IT solutions (whether they’re built in-house or via an external provider) to ensure compliance with the new requirements.

 What vital people should you have on your team before implementing a data storing strategy?

 The rest of the team should equally represent all end users and departments that will use the data.
 They need analytical skills to understand organizational requirements and use cases while meeting end-user needs.
 An IT expert can help establish policies for network architecture, security, privacy, business continuity and data sharing policies.
-A procurement specialist can authorize spend, ensure legal compliance, validate the business case and verify the strategy adheres to organizational requirements.
-Finally, a representative from finance can certify there is adequate budget for the project.
+A procurement specialist can authorize spending, ensure legal compliance, validate the business case and verify the strategy adheres to organizational requirements.
+Finally, a representative from finance can certify there is an adequate budget for the project.